GautamDeepak/EMM/EMM_Prac_09.md

 // Paint the polygon edges onto the empty image var outlineImage = emptyImage.paint({
   featureCollection: ecoregions, // which feature collection you want to be painted
-  strokeWidth: 3 // width of the polygon boundary line });
+  width: 3 // width of the polygon boundary line
+});
 ```